equalitie/ouinet/README.md

 Swarm listening on /ip4/192.168.0.136/tcp/4001
 Swarm listening on /ip6/::1/tcp/4001
 IPNS DB: <DB_IPNS>
+...
+GNUnet ID: <GNUNET_ID>
+...
 ```

+Make note of the `<DB_IPNS>` and `<GNUNET_ID>` strings in the above output,
+we'll need to pass them as arguments to the client.

-Now - while injector is still running - start the client in another terminal
+While injector is still running, start the client in yet another terminal
-and pass it the injector's address (`192.168.0.136` in the example above,
+window and pass it the injector's `<GNUNET_ID>` and `<DB_IPNS>` strings from
-`127.0.0.1` if the client will run on the same PC as the injector) and the
-`<DB_IPNS>` string from above:
+above:

 ```
-$ ./client --repo ../repo/client --injector-ipns <DB_IPNS>
+$ ./client --repo ../repo/client \
+           --injector-ipns <DB_IPNS> \
+           --injector-ep <GNUNET_ID>:injector-main-port
 ```

 Now [modify the settings of your
 browser](http://www.wikihow.com/Enter-Proxy-Settings-in-Firefox) to make the
+client - which runs on port localhost:7070 - it's proxy.
+Also **make sure
-client its proxy, and make sure 'localhost' is not listed in the "No Proxy for"
+'localhost' is not listed in the `"No Proxy for"` field**.
+Once done, you can
-field.
-Once done, you can enter `localhost` into your browser and it
+enter `localhost` into your browser and it should show you what database of
-should show you what database of sites the client is currently using.
+sites the client is currently using.

 It is likely that at first the database shall be `nill` which indicates that
 no database has been dowloaded from IPFS yet.
 This may take from a couple of
 seconds up to about three minutes.
 The page refreshes itself regurarly so
-one the client downloads the database, it should display automatically.
+once the client downloads the database, it should display automatically.

 In the mean time, notice also the small form at the top of the page looking
 something like this: